aravindk2604/advanced_cpp_training/docs/experience_notes.md

 This is a gist of the important points that was discussed in this three day training conducted by Dr. Peter Gottschling.

 #### Day 1
-* It is good practice to compile your code with multiple compilers and analyse the subtle differences
+* It is good practice to compile your code with multiple compilers and analyse the subtle differences.
+And this right here is something that can distinguish between a Junior and a Senior Dev.
 * Any kind of conversion (implicit or explicit) in the code is better if avoided
 * `Ternary operator` can be used in the assignment operation but `if statement` cannot be used
 * C-style cast is a brutal way of casting.
 Do Not Use